-Read this section carefully.
+If you already signed up for Part B, skip to Decision 2 on page 8.
 If you don't sign up for Part B and you don't have other coverage based on active or current employment, there are some risks:

-- You'll likely have to pay all of the costs for doctors' services, outpatient care, medical supplies, and preventive services.

-- If you change your mind and want to get Part B later, you'll have to wait until the next General Enrollment Period (January 1-March 31 each year) to sign up.
-This means you may have months without medical coverage.

-- In most cases, if you decide to get

-Part B later, you'll also have to pay a late

-enrollment penalty for as long as you

-have Part B coverage.
-The penalty amount

-is added to your monthly Part B premium,

-and it goes up the longer you go without

-Part B coverage.
-(Go to page 7.)
+- You'll likely have to pay all of the costs for doctors' services, outpatient care, medical supplies, and preventive services. - If you change your mind and want to get Part B later, you may have to wait until the General Enrollment Period (January 1- March 31 each year) to sign up.
+This may cause a gap in your health coverage. - In most cases, if you decide you want Part B later, you may have to pay a late enrollment penalty for as long as you have Part B coverage.
+The penalty amount is added to your monthly Part B premium, and it goes up the longer you go without Part B coverage.
+(Go to page 8.)